jingle77/AWS/sagemaker-canvas-housing-price-prediction/README.md

 ![image](https://github.com/jingle77/AWS-Projects/blob/5575d6057e1333734df9533438aa9d80b64eac52/sagemaker-canvas-housing-price-prediction/Build%20Model.PNG)

 ## Evaluate Performance
 After a few minutes, the model has been trained and we can evaluate the performance.
+Let's take a look at RMSE
 ![image](https://github.com/jingle77/AWS-Projects/blob/main/sagemaker-canvas-housing-price-prediction/model%20performance.PNG)

 ## Predict on new data